We respect our environment and commit to leaving it in better shape for future generations

 SunRice is well placed to respond to a variable environment

 In exceptional times, when Australian grown rice is limited, SunRice’s diversified supply chain allows us to select alternative rice sources for our products which is internationally grown but meets our rigorous Australian quality standards.
-This ensures that the Co-operative continues to remain viable so that when rain finally arrives in the Riverina and the drought breaks, more of our farmers will grow rice in the Riverina again.
+This ensures that the Co-operative continues to remain viable so that when rain finally arrives and water allocations in the Riverina increase, more of our farmers are able to grow rice again.

 Why is rice grown in Australia?

 Rice is grown on every continent on earth, except Antarctica.

 The Australian rice industry is a world leader in production efficiency, water use efficiency and environmental sustainability.
 Rice has been grown in Australia for over 100 years which has resulted in the establishment of a vibrant and efficient industry incorporating years of expertise and know how.